vonajs/vona/packages-docs/guide/essentials/api/controller.md

 |enable|Whether to enable Controller|
 |meta|Enable Controller based on conditions|

-### 3. App config configuration
+### 3. App Config

-Controller options can be configured in App config
+Controller options can be configured in App Config

 For example, by default, `http://localhost:7102/swagger` is only valid in `test`/`dev` environment.
 If you want to make Swagger accessible in the `prod` environment, you can configure it in App config